alwaysanirudh/Migrate-MySQL-to-MongoDB/README.md

 Migrate-MySQL-to-MongoDB
 ========================

-A Simple python Script to migrate data from MySQL to MongoDB with Mutlithreading
+A Simple python Script to migrate data from MySQL to MongoDB with Mutliprocessing

 Author: Anirudh Parui (alwaysanirudh@gmail.com)
 Date: Dec 11, 2014